 What is the ISNA Excel Function?

 The ISNA Excel function is categorized under Information functions.
-The function helps in checking if a cell contains the #N/A! error.
-It will return a FALSE value for other types of error.
+This function helps in checking if a cell contains the #N/A! error.
+It will return a FALSE value for other types of errors.

-As a financial analyst, we deal with data and perform analysis on them.
+As a financial analyst, we deal with data and perform analysis on it.
 The ISNA function helps to identify cells that contain an #N/A error and facilitates smooth comparisons, data analysis, etc.

 We can use the ISNA function with the IF function and test a cell for error and display a customized message for it.